gsoules/MkDocs/digital-archive/docs/archivist/common-vocabulary.md

 If these surveys where a
-major focus of the Library's collection, the site term could have been simply `MHPC Survey` which would have made it a top level term the same as `Document`, `Image`, or `Object`.
-An example of this kind of term elevation appears in the demonstration section below where a museum made `Carving` a top level term because carvings are the focus of its collection.
+major focus of the Library's collection, the site term could have been simply `MHPC Survey` which would have made it a top level term at the same hierarchy level as `Document`, `Image`, or `Object`.
+An example of this kind of term elevation appears in the site term demonstration section below where a museum made `Carving` a top level term because carvings are the focus of its collection.

 ##### Case 2 &ndash; A Common Vocabulary term is not specific enough